12TribesofIsrael/ultimatedisputegenerator/inquiry_dispute_equifax.md

-# HARD INQUIRY DISPUTE LETTER - EQUIFAX
-**Dispute Letter by Dr. Lex Grant, Credit Expert**

-**Date:** August 19, 2025
+Date: September 18, 2025
-**Subject:** Dispute of Unauthorized Hard Inquiries
+Subject: Dispute of Hard Inquiries

 Dear Equifax,

-I am writing to dispute the following hard inquiries on my credit report as unauthorized:
+I am writing to review recent hard inquiries on my credit report.
+No suspicious inquiries were identified at this time.
+This letter is provided to document my review and intent to monitor my report for accuracy under the Fair Credit Reporting Act (FCRA).

-## DISPUTED INQUIRIES

-**No suspicious inquiries detected in the analysis.**

-All inquiries appear to be legitimate and authorized.
-No action required.

 Sincerely,
-Dr. Lex Grant
-Credit Expert